WoolleySheep/micropython-units/README.md

     _ = TemperatureDelta(-400, TemperatureUnit.CELSIUS) # This is perfectly valid, as one temperature can be 400 degrees less than another
     _ = Temperature(-400, TemperatureUNIT.CELSIUS)   # This will throw an exception, as it's less than absolute zero and breaks physics

+### Rates of change
+Often the rate at which a physical quantity is changing is what is of interest.
+Rates of change are similar to `PHYSICAL_QUANTITY_Delta` classes but they take an extra `TimeDelta` parameter in their constructor.

+    current_flow_rate = VolumetricFlowRate(5.5, VolumeUnit.MILLILITER, TimeUnit.MINUTE)
+    set_pump_speed(current_flow_rate)

-## Physical quantities supported (more to follow)
+## Units supported supported (more to follow)
+- Physical quantities
     - Pressure
     - Temperature
     - Volume
     - Time
+- Rates of change
+    - Volumetric Flow Rate

 ## For users
 ### How to install